archlinux/archlinux-keyring/.gitlab/merge_request_templates/Remove Packager Key.md

 - [ ] There are no packages left in any of the official repositories, that are signed by the key which is about to be removed.
-- [ ] All main key holders have revoked their signatures for the key.